-- (a) No person who holds a pilot licence issued under this Part shall serve as a PIC in single pilot operations on a civil aircraft of Curaçao registry engaged in commercial air transport operations if the person has reached his or her 60th birthday. - (b) For commercial air transport operations on a civil aircraft of Curaçao registry requiring more than one pilot, one pilot may be up to 65 years of age provided the other pilot is less than 60 years of age.

-Note: Attention should be paid to new ICAO Annex 1 requirements for pilot who have attained their 60th birthday, the validity period of medical assessment shall be reduced to six months
+- (a) No person who holds a pilot licence issued under Part 2 shall serve as a PIC in single-pilot operations on a civil aircraft of Curaçao registry engaged in commercial air transport operations if the person has reached his or her 60th birthday. - (b) No person who holds a pilot licence issued under Part 2 shall serve as a pilot of a civil aircraft of Curaçao registry engaged in commercial air transport operations requiring more than one pilot if the person has reached his or her 65th birthday. - Note: Attention should be paid to new ICAO Annex 1 requirements for pilots who have attained their 60th birthday; the validity period of medical assessment shall be reduced to 6 months.

-2.3.1.6 RECENT EXPERIENCE AND PROFICIENCY REQUIREMENTS NON-COMMERCIAL AIR TRANSPORT OPERATIONS
+2.3.1.6 RECENT EXPERIENCE AND PROFICIENCY REQUIREMENTS FOR NON-COMMERCIAL AIR TRANSPORT OPERATIONS

-Note: For commercial air transport operations, see Part 8: 8.4.
+Note: For commercial air transport operations, see 8.4 of these regulations.